Horizon 8 Architecture

 The ability to use remote agents in a private data center applies to any currently supported version of Horizon 8.x.

 When extending a Horizon pod to manage cloud capacity, the existing Horizon pod must be running Horizon 8 2006 or later.
+When you add the hypervisor manager that is deployed in the cloud capacity, you must select the correct deployment type.
+If this is selected incorrectly, clones may not be provisioned properly.

-Known Limitations
+Known limitations

-Multi-site Architecture
+Multi-site architecture

 This reference architecture documents and validates the deployment of all features of Horizon 8 across two data centers.